-- 1. the financial statements and notes set out on pages 25 to 51 are in accordance with the Corporations Act 2001 including: - a. complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - b. giving a true and fair view of the Company's financial position as at 30 June 2023 and of the performance for the period ended on that date, and; - 2. in the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3.
-A statement that the attached financial statements are in compliance with International Financial Reporting Standards has been included in the notes to the financial statements.
+- 1. the financial statements and notes set out on pages 28 to 55 are in accordance with the Corporations Act 2001 including: - a. complying with Australian Accounting Standards, the Corporations Regulations 2001 and other mandatory professional reporting requirements, and - b. giving a true and fair view of the Company's financial position as at 30 June 2024 and of the performance for the period ended on that date, and; - 2. in the Directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 3. in the Directors' opinion, the consolidated entity disclosure statement required by section 295(3A) of the Corporations Act is true and correct. - 4. a statement that the attached financial statements are in compliance with International Financial Reporting Standards has been included in the notes to the financial statements.